majdalkilany/learning-journal/Read06a.md

 # javascript

-**JavaScript was initially created to “make web pages alive”.

-The programs in this language are called scripts.
+**JavaScript was initially created to make web pages alive The programs in this language are called scripts.
 They can be written right in a web page’s HTML and run automatically as the page loads.**

 ### What makes JavaScript unique?